maupilia/SRT/sphinx/_build/html/_sources/Figures/Err-fig/Err-fig.txt

 When the status of the scheduler is in FAILURE and the scan/subscan number is frozen, stop the schedule.

-        .. _srt_scheduler:
+        .. _srt-scheduler:

      	.. figure:: srt_scheduler.png
 	   :align: center

-           The scheduler status is in FAILURE !!!!!!!!.
+           The scheduler status is in FAILURE !!!!!!!!

 MinorServo